connectshark/nuxt-content-starter/README.md

 # Nuxt Content Starter

-This is a template for a blog using Nuxt.js and Netlify CMS.
+This is a template for a blog using Nuxt and Content.

 ![](/readme/cover.png)
 [中文版](/readme/zh-tw.md)